afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 ### Design (2)

-The circuit has the same inputs and outputs as the previous alternative, except for `BattEN`, which is not needed.
+The circuit uses the same pins as the previous alternative, except for `BattEN`, which is not needed.

 - **Battery (+)** pin (battery positive terminal).
 Not exposed and not needed in the alluded boards.
 - **battREAD** pin: provides the current battery level.
 May be exposed or not in the alluded boards.
   If not exposed, it will be wired internally to a certain GPIO.
-If exposed (with another name, for sure), you must wire it externally to an ADC-capable GPIO.
+  If exposed (with another tag, for sure), you must wire it externally to an ADC-capable GPIO.
 Check the datasheet.

 ![Voltage divider for the battery monitor](./BatteryDivider_falstad.png)